lightdash.config.yml file and can be referenced in various parts of your Lightdash project.

 - Save parameter values at the chart and dashboard level

-parameter that users can set to filter data by different geographic regions, a date_range
+region parameter that users can set to filter data by different geographic regions, a date_range parameter that allows users to select different time periods for analysis, or a min_revenue parameter with numeric values that allows users to set revenue thresholds for analysis.

 Parameter Types: Parameters support both string and number values.
 You can use strings (like

-) as parameter options.Where can you reference parameters?
+"EMEA" or "2023-01-01") or numbers (like 1000 or 5000) as parameter options.Where can you use parameters?

 Parameters can be referenced in many places throughout your Lightdash project:- Dimension SQL: Use parameters in the SQL definition of a dimension